ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 High gas fees are due to the popularity of Ethereum.
 Performing any operation on Ethereum requires consuming gas, and gas space is limited per block.
 This includes calculations, storing or manipulating data, or transferring tokens, each consuming different amounts of "gas" units.
 As dapp functionality grows more complex, the number of operations a smart contract performs grows too, meaning each transaction takes up more space of a limited size block.
 If there's too much demand, users must offer a higher tip amount to try and out-bid other users' transactions.
 A higher tip can make it more likely that your transaction will get into the next block.

 Gas price alone does not actually determine how much we have to pay for a particular transaction.
-To calculate the transaction fee we have to multiply the gas used by gas price, which is measured in gwei.
+To calculate the transaction fee we have to multiply the gas used by the transaction fee, which is measured in gwei.

-This video about gas fees explains fully why fees can be so expensive:

-<iframe width="100%" height="315" src="https://www.youtube.com/embed/Yh8cHUB-KoU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Initiatives to reduce gas costs {#initiatives-to-reduce-gas-costs}